data-dart/bookend/README.md

 #### N-Grams

-These features look at [n-grams](https://en.wikipedia.org/wiki/N-gram), or the frequencies with which n words appear together contiguously (for example, the phrase "how are you today?" has 2-grams "how are," "are you," and "you today.").
+These features look at the relationship between sets of words and/or characters in a text.
+For example, relatively how often does the bi-gram (2 word sequence) "how are" appear between "hello how" and "are you"?
+We can compute the relative similarity between texts in this way by creating graphs of each text, where the nodes contain the n-grams and the edges contain the number of times each node is adjacent to another node, and comparing them using standard graph theory.

 ## Results